CollinDex/user-dashboard/README.md

 This project is a dynamic user dahboard that fetches user data from an endpoint and displays a paginated list.
 A search bar is located at the top and retrieves data from the backend for the userID supplied to it.
 Each user card clicked will display a details page where all the data for a single user is shown.

-This project was builf using the following:
+This project was built using the following:
 - Angular
 - TailwindCss
 - Typescript